swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

         return 0.0
     return vals[-1] / 2.0
 ```

+**Practice using git:** Since this works again, commit the change to the repository

+    git add stats.py test_stats.py
+    git commit -m "Added moore tests for std() and updated function so that is passes all tests."

 However, this function still fails whenever vals has more than two elements or
 the first element is not zero.
 Time for more tests!